 For reducing the cost of production of microalgae, it is linked with intensive wastewater treatment systems.
 Treatment of bio-industry wastes and effluents of food industries in particular have been expensive.
-In this context, algal biomass is integrated in the effluent treatment and biomass obtained is used either for energy production or for feed' use.
-Treated effluent in aerated lagoons can serve as a media for Spirulina cultivation as a dominant algal form without addition of any nutrients or with small additions of some fertilizers.
+In this context, algal biomass is integrated into the effluent treatment, and the biomass obtained is used either for energy production or for feed' use.
+Treated effluent in aerated lagoons can serve as a medium for Spirulina cultivation as a dominant algal form without or with small additions of some fertilizers.